legentz/ADM-HW3/README.md

 ```

 The new store.pkl will be store under data/store/ and all tsv files will be generated under data/tsv/, so you won't need to download them.

+## Bonus step
+We provided an exported map (mappa.html) as it's not visible inside the Python Notebook.